rashmichaudhary24/genai-learning-journal/09-Context-Windows.md

 * Larger context windows do not automatically result in better performance or better business outcomes.
 * Context windows are relevant to transformer-based architectures, which underpin most modern generative AI systems.
 * Transformer architectures are not limited to language models; some image-generation models also use attention mechanisms.

+A context window is essentially an LLM's working memory during inference.
+While larger context windows enable more sophisticated enterprise use cases, they also introduce trade-offs around cost, latency, security, and governance.
+Features such as Retrieval Augmented Generation (RAG) can help extend a model's effective knowledge access, but retrieved information still consumes context window capacity.
+Therefore, context window size is not merely a technical specification—it is also an enterprise architecture, risk, and adoption consideration.

 ## Concepts Encountered